espocrm/documentation/docs/extensions/sales-pack/prices.md

 # Prices

-Product prices can be determined by:
+Product sales prices can be determined by:

 * price values in a Product record;
 * Price Books.